By Dennis Hartley

 Great script by Daniel Fuchs (adapted from Don Tracy’s novel; Steven Soderbergh adapted his 1995 thriller The Underneath from the same).
 Artful, atmospheric cinematography by Franz Planer.

 Dead Heat on a Merry-Go-Round – James Coburn is at his rascally best as a con artist who schemes to knock over a bank at LAX, ingeniously using the airport’s security lock down for the visit of a foreign dignitary as cover.
-The first half of the film is reminiscent of The Producers; in order to raise the money he needs to finance the heist, he uses his charm to bilk rich women out of their savings.
+The first half of this 1966 film is reminiscent of The Producers; to finance the heist, he uses his charm to bilk women out of their savings and valuables.

-Aldo Ray, Severn Darden and Robert Webber give good supporting performances.
-It’s the only real film of note by writer-director Bernard Girard, but one could do worse for a one-off.
+Also with Aldo Ray, Severn Darden and Robert Webber.
+Don’t blink or you’ll miss a very young Harrison Ford in his uncredited role as a bellhop (he only has one line).
+Lightweight but quite enjoyable.
+It’s the only film of note by writer-director Bernard Girard, but one could do worse for a one-off.

 $ (Dollars) – In this 1971 film from writer-director Richard Brooks, Warren Beatty is a bank security expert who uses intel from his sex worker girlfriend (Goldie Hawn) to hatch an ingenious plan to pinch several safety deposit boxes sitting in the vault of a German bank (the boxes belong to criminals).
 The robbery scene is a real nail-biter.